Parks, Recreation and Historic Preservation

 • You built your own boat (Be prepared to provide proof of homemade vessel, such as receipt of materials, plans, sketches or blueprints)

-• You have a non-motorized boat that you are adding a motor to.
+• You have a non-motorized boat to which you are adding a motor.

 In all these cases, you can apply for a HIN by completing form OPS-420.
 In addition to the completed application, you must submit two pictures of the boat.
-Your HIN will be assigned by NYS Parks and applied by state or county Marine Patrol.
+Your HIN will be assigned by NYS Parks and applied to your vessel by state or county Marine Patrol.

 Please note: Defacing or removal of an existing HIN Is forbidden by law and will be subject to investigation upon inspection by law enforcement.